dgroomes/redux-playground/redux-core/README.md

 A tic-tac-toe command-line program implemented in Node.js and the core Redux library.

 ## Description

 After browsing the documentation, I'll stick to plain Redux and avoid Redux Toolkit (RTK) for now because I'm conscientious about the level of abstractness.
 If I jump straight into the deep end of an ultra abstract tool (like RTK) instead of wading in carefully (via plain Redux), then I might wind up with an exercise in frustration.

-I need a toy program that's concrete enough to balance out the abstractness of Redux but light weight enough that I can focus on the domain logic and Redux instead of fiddling with incidental things.
+I need a toy program that's concrete enough to balance out the abstractness of Redux but lightweight enough that I can focus on the domain logic and Redux instead of fiddling with incidental things.
 So, I'll avoid a web app and I'll avoid TypeScript.
 I'll write a tic-tac-toe command-line program in JavaScript/Node.js.

 My tic-tac-toe program is implemented in the same spirit as the [*Redux: Fundamentals* tutorial](https://redux.js.org/tutorials/fundamentals/part-1-overview).
 That tutorial shows you how to use plain Redux (no Redux Toolkit!) to build a program.
 It's a great tutorial because it keeps incidental complexity to an absolute minimum.
-Instead of using a command-line project like I have here, I implements a web page with standard HTML, CSS, and browser JavaScript APIs and includes Redux via CDN.
+Instead of using a command-line project like I have here, it implements a web page with standard HTML, CSS, and browser JavaScript APIs and includes Redux via CDN.
 Nice!
 Update: well it actually gets into the weeds of functional programming, so "buyer beware".

 ## Instructions

 Follow these instructions to run the tic-tac-toe program:

-1. Use Node 18 or later
+1. Pre-requisite: Node.js
+   * I used Node.js v18.17.1 which bundles npm 9.6.7
 2. Install Redux:
    * ```shell
      npm install